The Tundra Mitt by Dakine is one of the warmest mittens tested. Its single construction is bomber, keeping you warm on cold days in the mountains.

 Warmth and Breathability

-If you're looking for the warmest glove out there, the Tundra Mitt fits the criteria.
-Loaded with a combination of Allied Down (230 g) and Primaloft (80g), this glove kept our hands super warm during the coldest of temperatures.
-We love the silky high pile fleece lining that keeps hands super cozy and comfortable throughout the day.
-In comparison to all other gloves and mitten tested in this review, this mitt provides the absolute best in insulation materials.
+If you're looking for one of the warmest gloves out there, the Tundra Mitt fits the criteria.
+Loaded with a combination of Allied Down (230 g) and Primaloft (80g), it kept our hands super warm during the coldest of temperatures.
+We love the silky high pile fleece lining that keeps hands super cozy and comfortable throughout the day, and wicks away moisture effectively.
+In comparison to all other contenders tested, it provides some of the best insulative materials.
+The Gore-Tex liner provides decent weather resistance which translates to better warmth overall.

 The Dakine Tundra Mitt features a super warm PrimaLoft insulation that keeps hands toasty in the coldest weather.

 That said, breathability is limited.
-When testing this mitt in the backcountry our hands quickly began to sweat and the mitt was unable to event quickly like the Arc'teryx Fission Glove and the Hestra Heli Mitt.
-On warm days, we actually had to take the glove off to let it vent.
+When testing this mitt in the backcountry our hands quickly began to sweat, and the mitt was unable to vent.
+On warm days, we actually had to take it off!
 As a result, our hands got a little colder as temperatures continued to plummet throughout the day.
-We would recommend this glove only for the coldest of weather when sweating in your glove won't be an issue.
+We would recommend it only for the coldest of weather when sweating in your glove won't be an issue.

 The plush, silky smooth liner of the Dakine Tundra Mitt keeps hands cozy and warm!
 We loved this mitten - especially for cold days on the chair lift.